 Why did I get a notice about additional taxes owed after filing my return and paying the taxes due?

-The United States income tax system (and most state taxing authorities) is based on a “pay-as-you-go” tax system, which means you are required to pay income tax as you earn/receive income during the year.
+The U.S. income tax system is based on a “pay-as-you-go” tax system, which means you're required to pay income tax as you earn/receive income during the year.
 This can be done either through withholdings, or by making estimated tax payments.